 A local entrepreneurial business, Lolly Wolly Doodle, is rapidly expanding through the use of social media and landed themselves on major news networks due to their ingenuity and social media business model!
-Steve Case, AOL co-founder, is investing $20 million in this exploding company in Lexington, which is now producing 30,000 kids garments a month with over 580,000 loyal fans and customers on Facebook.
-Check out MSNBC videos and the CBS news video advertising this inspirational success story of entrepreneur Brandi Temple, founder and CEO of Lolly Wolly Doodle!
+Steve Case, AOL co-founder, invested $20 million in this exploding company in Lexington, which is now producing 30,000 kids garments a month with over 580,000 loyal fans and customers on Facebook.
+Check out MSNBC video advertising this inspirational success story of entrepreneur Brandi Temple, founder and CEO of Lolly Wolly Doodle!

 For local news information about this Lexington business, click on the article from Davidson County's News Source, The Dispatch.